shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 Shake automatically observes taps made on your app's UI elements.

 :::note
-This feature is disabled for iOS applications built with SwiftUI.
+This feature is disabled for apps built with SwiftUI.
 :::note

 ### Screen changes

-Shake automatically logs app screen (ViewController lifecycle) changes.
+In apps built with __UIKit__, Shake automatically logs app screen (ViewController lifecycle) changes.

-For apps built with __UIKit__, everything works out of the box.

 Apps built with __SwiftUI__ have to use the provided View extension in their top-level Views which represent screens. shakeIntercept View extension allows Shake to hook into the View lifecycle so it can get notified of screen changes.